Zarmeena667/Midterm-Project-LHL/README.md

 ## Future Goals
 1. Finding a more comprehensive dataset (fetching data through APIs).
 2. Comparing to other Best-sellers list (e.g. NY Times Best Seller List).
 3. Might also be interesting to compare data for different regions.
+4. Combine data and visuals to have one focused question/goal being explored.